 - Frogs have very powerful back legs and webbed feet that help them jump great distances, as well as swim.
 Frogs even use their legs to dig or burrow underground to prepare for hibernation during the winter months.
 Certain frogs can jump up to twenty times their own body length in a single leap.

-You can see this activity on Instagram here.
-Please, always supervise your children while they are learning through play, Xo
+Always supervise your children while they are learning through play.